General information about hepatitis A, including symptoms, complications, tests, and treatment.

 - Persons traveling to countries where hepatitis A is common.

-For healthy persons 12 months - 40 years of age, hepatitis A vaccine may be given to stop the onset of symptoms in persons exposed within the previous two weeks.
+For healthy persons age 12 months and older, hepatitis A vaccine may be given to stop the onset of symptoms in persons exposed within the previous two weeks.

 Depending on their provider's risk assessment, persons over age 40 years may also receive a product called immune globulin (IG) in addition to the hepatitis A vaccine.